 The HEALTHCAREfirst Difference

 HEALTHCAREfirst mails millions of CAHPS surveys for home health and hospice agencies nationwide.
-More hospices use us as their Hospice CAHPS partner than any other vendor because of our combination of value, service, and price.
+More hospices use us as their Hospice CAHPS vendor than any other because of our combination of value, service, and price.
 We offer a comprehensive CAHPS survey program that eases compliance, accelerates improvement, and facilitates a higher Hospice CAHPS survey response rate.
 Switching to HEALTHCAREfirst is easy!
-We would love to show you how.
+We would love to show you how easy it can be.